Wiluna Gold Mine: Second phase: 1924 to 1949

+The smelting process obtained about five per cent higher recovery than the roasting and cyanidation process.

+In 1935 Wiluna became the second largest gold mine in Australia, behind only the Lake View and Star mine at Kalgoorlie-Boulder, and production peaked at 141 e3ozt of gold in 1938.

-With the outbreak of the Second World War, Wiluna started to decline once more as the men had to join the services.
+With the outbreak of the Second World War, Wiluna started to decline once more as the men had to join the services, and declining grades at depth reduced profitability.
+The Commonwealth Government declared the Wiluna gold mine a protected industry due to the arsenic production used to enhance military shell fragmentation, and a Commonwealth Government subsidy was received in 1944–45.
 The mine lasted for some more years until 1947, when all machinery was sold off and Wiluna went into a form of hibernation.

-Third phase
+Third phase: 1980's to today

-The third reincarnation of Wiluna mines, after 1896 and 1924, started in the early 1980s.
-Unlike the previous two before, the town did not profit from it as much.
-Fly-in fly-out rosters meant there was no significant population growth.
-From 1987 to 1994, oxide ore was mined from open pit operations; from 1994 onwards, underground operations commenced.
+The third rejuvenation of Wiluna started in the early 1980s.
+Unlike the previous two phases, the town did not profit as much, as fly-in fly-out rosters meant there was no significant population growth.
+Initially, legacy tailings were re-treated to recover gold using the newly developed CIP processing technology, and from 1987 to 1994 oxide ore was mined from open pits developed over the historical underground deposits of East Lode, West Lode, Happy Jack, Bulletin, Squib, Essex and North Lode.
+In 1993, Wiluna Mines discovered thick high-grade mineralisation in a sulphide lode below the Bulletin pit, and from 1994 onwards open pit and underground operations commenced on sulphide ore.

+Wiluna Mines installed a Biox processing plant, which is a pretreatment process for refractory gold ores or concentrates, using naturally occurring bacteria to break down the sulphide ore and liberate the gold for subsequent cyanidation.
+The advantage of the Biox process is its environmental friendliness, whereas disadvantages include the challenges of maintaining steady conditions for bacteria survival.

+In the period 1993 to 2013, total gold recovery through the Biox operation was approximately 83%, resulting in a large amount of gold reporting to tailings over the 30-year period.
+The tailings dams contain a large indicated mineral resource of 33.2 e6t at 0.57 g/t for 611 e3ozt, including a probable ore reserve of 22.9 e6t at 0.56 g/t for 411 e3ozt, and are the subject of the current tailings re-treatment operations.

+The mine operated successfully through the 1990s, and production peaked in 1998 at 137 e3ozt at close to 8 g/t head grade.

-On 21 August 1997, Great Central Mines made an offer for Wiluna Mines Limited, owner of Wiluna at the time.
-This offer closed on 10 October 1997 and was followed by a second offer, lasting until 2 January 1998.
-GMC acquired the necessary 90% acceptance in the second offer and moved to compulsory acquisition on 5 January 1998.
+On 21 August 1997, Great Central Mines made a takeover offer for Wiluna Mines.
+Great Central Mines acquired the necessary 90% acceptance and moved to compulsory acquisition on 5 January 1998.

-The mine went through a number of owners during this time, being sold in package with the Bronzewing Gold Mine and the Jundee Gold Mine when Great Central Mines was taken over by Normandy Mining in June 2000.
+In June 2000, Wiluna was acquired in a package with the Bronzewing Gold Mine and the Jundee Gold Mine when Great Central Mines was taken over by Normandy Mining.
 Normandy, in turn, was taken over by the Newmont Mining Corporation in February 2002.

-Agincourt

-2003–2007

-Having gone through a number of owners in its time, the Wiluna mine was owned by the Agincourt Resources since December 2003.
-Gowit Limited purchased Agincourt Resources, and thereby the mine, on 10 December 2003 from the previous owner, Newmont for shares and $3.65 million in cash.
-Newmont later acquired almost 20% of Agincourt when it sold its Martabe mine to the later in July 2006.

-A fatality occurred at the mine when, on 1 July 2005, an employee of Mining and Civil Australia Pty Ltd was killed at the Williamson pit.
-The man was crushed while helping to jump-start a truck.

-Agincourt was bought out in April 2007 by Oxiana Limited.
-The acquisition brought Oxiana the Martabe gold project in Indonesia, the Wiluna Gold Mine, a 57% interest in Nova Energy Limited, a listed uranium explorer, and numerous exploration properties.
-Oxiana offered 0.65 of its shares for every Agincourt share, a deal worth $415 million.
-Oxiana in turn sold on the Wiluna Gold Mine in July 2007, making them the shortest owner of the site.

-At the time of the purchase of the mine by Oxiana, it had only one year of mine life left and approx. 300,000 ounces of gold in reserves.